AP source: Patriots cancel practice, positive COVID-19 test - WHIZ News

 In other NFL coronavirus developments:

 — The Cleveland Browns, who played the Colts on Sunday, had zero positive tests Friday morning and their building is open.
-The negatives included one for star wide receiver Odell Beckham Jr., who was ill and sent home Thursday.
+The negatives included one for star wide receiver Odell Beckham Jr., who was ill and sent home Thursday and not allowed to practice Friday.

 — The Atlanta Falcons on Friday resumed in-person work at their facility under more stringent safety measures.
 The team had closed the building Thursday following a second positive test for COVID-19.